backBack to Case Studies

 16

-The presence of children is part of the culture and everyone knows everyone else’s kids.
+With on-site childcare, the presence of children is part of the culture and everyone knows everyone else’s kids.
 The connections among the children are almost spiritual.
-It’s something you can’t really put a price on.
+It’s something you can’t really put a price on.”

 Haden Polseno-Hensley, co-owner, Red Rooster Coffee